Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 Simply select either the desired module or the desired theme and click "upload".

 See more details on [modules] and [themes].

+### Content lock

+This feature is inspired by Drupal [Content Lock] mechanism and allows to block concurrent editing: when a user is editing a resource, other users cannot edit it until submission.

 ### Tasks and cron tasks